Mental As Anything: 2000–2019: Line-up changes

 The band continued to tour regularly, playing smaller venues throughout Australia's cities and regional centres.
 In 2012 both Barraclough and Souter departed the band due to ill health; and were replaced by Zoltan Budai and Jacob Cook, respectively.
 Souter died in 2017 due to liver failure, aged 68, and Barraclough died in 2018 due to pancreatic cancer, aged 58.
 Further changes occurred when Caen departed in late 2013 and was replaced by Martin Cilia in early 2014; and when Budai departed the band in 2015 and was replaced by James Gillard.

 Martin Plaza has been battling kidney cancer since 2013 and has had extended periods off the road, with Caen and Craig Gordon variously standing in.
 Plaza played with the Mentals throughout 2014, and for a few dates in October 2016, but his health forced him to thereafter permanently retire from the group's touring schedule.

 During this time, the band released newly recorded material: Smith's "Shake Off Your Sandals" (2015), Plaza's "Goat Tracks in My Sandpit" (2016) and a 5 track EP called 5 Track EP (2017) which collected these two songs and three others.
 The EP was timed for release for the band's appearance on the 2017 APIA Good Times tour.
 Additionally back catalogue was reissued both physically and digitally in the UK/Europe via Demon/Edsel and in Australia via Universal Music Group.

 Mental As Anything, now consisting of Greedy Smith (vocals/keyboards), Martin Cilia (guitars), Jacob Cook (drums), Craig Gordon (vocals/guitars) and Peter Gray (vocals/bass), played a special 40th anniversary show at Surfersaurus in Sydney, during October 2018.
 Smith was by this point the only original member of Mental As Anything to still be playing with the group.
 The concert was released as the live CD At Play in early 2019.

 Andrew "Greedy" Smith died of a heart attack on 2 December 2019, in Sydney.
-Smith's final show with the band – and the band's last show to date – took place on 30 November in Tathra, New South Wales.
+Smith's final show with the band took place on 30 November in Tathra, New South Wales.
+Though no formal announcement was made about the group's dissolution, Mental As Anything essentially ceased to be an entity at this point, and the remaining members went their separate ways.